Ph.D. in Psychological Sciences

 After you successfully complete your defense, your committee may require further revisions of your dissertation.
 Once you have completed all necessary revisions and have final approval, you are ready to prepare the final copy of your dissertation for submission.

-- Submit one electronic copy of your dissertation to Submittable.
-Follow the instructions found in the Submittable help file.
+• Submit one electronic copy of your dissertation to the Thesis and Dissertation Portal.
+Follow the instructions found in the Doctoral Dissertation User Guide.pdf.
 Effective May 9, 2016, a printed copy of the dissertation is no longer required to be submitted.

 Note: If you are a student in the clinical psychology concentration and have defended prior to your internship, do not submit your approval form or your final dissertation until the year you will be conferring your degree.